-Installing the server into the rack
+Installing the server into a four-post rack

 - Get help to lift and stabilize the server during rack installation.
-If the server is installed higher than chest level, additional two people might be required to help install the server: One person to support the server weight, and the other two to slide the server into the rack. - Before you perform this procedure, review the: - o Space and airflow requirements - Rack warnings and cautions - Server warnings and cautions - A fully populated server is heavy.
-Hewlett Packard Enterprise recommends removing the external chassis components before installing the server into a rack. - When installing the server into a rack, the rack mount option and rack rail option are required. - Before you perform this procedure, make sure that you have a T-25 Torx screwdriver available.
+If the server is installed higher than chest level, additional two people might be required to help install the server: One person to support the server weight, and the other two to slide the server into the rack. - Before you perform this procedure, review the: - o Space and airflow requirements - Rack warnings and cautions - Server warnings and cautions - Four-post rack mounting options - A fully populated server is heavy.
+Hewlett Packard Enterprise recommends removing the external chassis components before installing the server into a rack. - The server has the rack enablement option and rack rail option installed. - Before you perform this procedure, make sure that you have a torque screwdriver with T-25 Torx bit available.